SystemsApproach/tcpcc/avoidance.rst

 5.2 New Vegas
 ---------------

+..
+	Case-study mode: Highlight experience/limitations/solutions.
+	Maybe mention other derivatives, including TCP FAST. -llp

 5.3 TCP BBR
 ---------------

+..
+	This is too brief.
+Exposing the churn of ideas and ongoing tweaks is fine. -llp

 BBR (Bottleneck Bandwidth and RTT) is a new TCP congestion control algorithm developed by researchers at Google.
 Like Vegas, BBR is delay based, which means it tries to detect buffer growth so as to avoid